5 min read

 “Neither your mind nor your body are ready for that type of stimulation first thing,” Lundy shared.
 “When you’re groggily waking up, it’s important to focus on presence and gratitude, rooting yourself in your own body through some morning movement and writing down your goals.”
 These pieces of advice are from his #TheMorning5 67 day challenge, which has been taken up by tens of thousands of individuals across the globe.

 “Remember that there’s nothing on your phone that can’t wait for you,” Lundy explained.
-“And, you’ll be better equipped to handle any work crisis or exciting when you’ve fully woken up and completed a healthy morning routine.”
+“And, you’ll be better equipped to handle any work crisis or exciting news when you’ve fully woken up and completed a healthy morning routine.”

 Mistake 3: Sleeping in too late